 A school garden offers a particularly rich and diverse learning environment where students from Pre-K through High School will have a living classroom or outdoor laboratory for academic subjects such as natural sciences, mathematics, languages, logical analysis, even the arts.
 Students will practice social and life skills by building practical “know how” and participate in classes dedicated to nutrition and wellness.
 A portion of the curriculum will be dedicated to experiential learning through the Edible Garden and Verde’s future sustainability initiatives.

 The program is designed to expose students to the entire cycle of organic agriculture from

 - architectural planning

 - utilization of the produce in their primary stage as well as naturally processed through to recycling (waste, proceeds, learning) back into the Garden.

-High School students will participate through the International Baccalaureate CAS (Community, Action, Service) program which involves students in a range of activities alongside their academic studies.
+High School students will participate through the International Baccalaureate CAS (Community, Activity, Service) program which involves students in a range of activities alongside their academic studies.

 The three strands of CAS, which are often interwoven with particular activities, are characterized as follows:

 Creativity – arts, and other experiences that involve creative thinking.